You can have three types of relations in EDM as in database. 1) One to One 2) One to Many 3) Many to Many.

 Thus Many-to-Many relationship is being managed in C-S mapping in EDM.
 So when you add student in course or Course in Student entity and when you save it then it will insert PK of added student and course in StudentCourse table.
 So this mapping not only enables a convenient association directly between the two entities, but also manages querying, inserts, and updates across this join.

-When an entity has relation with other entities then it called entity graph because more entities are involved, for example Student entity graph includes many other entities like Standard, StudentAddress & Course.
+When an entity has relation with other entities then full object hierarchy is called ‘entity graph’ for example following is a Student entity graph that includes its full hierarchy object Standard, StudentAddress & Course.